 While essential oils and other treatments may help fight infection on the surface, you still need to keep an eye on the wound because they don’t necessarily have “pulling power” to extract foreign objects or dirt from the body.

 A BIG thanks to my friends Rachel and Pat in particular, for doctoring me via the internet!

-I am glad I didn’t run straight to the doctors office.
+I am glad I didn’t run straight to the doctor’s office.
 I’m not saying that you should do what I do.
 I’m just telling you that this worked for me.
 An emergency room visit is not always necessary when you step on a nail, but this is a reason to definitely consider going.